Siroopfles/NovaPort/README.md

 The Roo Code extension will activate `Nova-Orchestrator`, which will begin its startup sequence.

-- **For a Brand New Project:** `Nova-Orchestrator` will detect that ConPort is empty.
+- **For a Brand New Project:** `Nova-Orchestrator` will detect that the database is empty.
 It will initiate a setup workflow and ask you follow-up questions in the chat to define the project's core configuration.
-- **For an Existing Project:** The orchestrator will load the project's context from ConPort and provide a summary of the last session, ready for your next command.
+- **For an Existing Project:** The orchestrator will load the project's context from NovaPort-MCP and provide a summary of the last session, ready for your next command.

 > **Want a step-by-step tutorial?**
 > For a guided "Hello, World!" experience, check out our [**Getting Started Guide**](./GETTING_STARTED.md).